 The FullStory recording script (fs.js) is carefully constructed and measured to ensure that it has negligible impact on the performance of any page on which it is embedded.
-To understand the potential points of impact and the steps we have taken to ensure maximal responsiveness, we have to consider the following interactions: page load, ui thread, and upload bandwidth.
-Further, it is critically important to avoid any errors in the client page, so we must also consider dom and script interactions.
+To understand the potential points of impact and the steps we have taken to ensure maximal responsiveness, we have to consider the following interactions: page rendering and interactivity, ui thread, and upload bandwidth.
+Further, it is critically important to avoid any errors in the client page, so we must also consider DOM and script interactions.

-First and foremost, we will not allow the script to delay loading of your page.
+First and foremost, we will not allow the script to delay rendering or interactivity of your page.
 To this end, we employ the following techniques:

 <script src='fs.js'>block evaluation of the page until the script is loaded, which could have a noticeable impact on page load time.
 We sidestep this risk by installing a very small script stub that loads the full fs.js script dynamically, guaranteeing that it’s not loaded until the page is fully evaluated, and requests for all static resources (such as CSS and images) have already begun.
 Note that this is the same strategy as that employed by Google Analytics and similar products.
 The following is a network-load graph of a typical session.
 Note that fs.js loads quickly, and not until all static resource requests are in-flight (it’s the last request, at the bottom of the window):

-Bottom line: The FullStory script will not slow your page-load time, and its unavailability will not impact your page.
+Bottom line: The FullStory script will not slow your page rendering time, and its unavailability will not impact your page.